bvmensvoort/sketch-last-updated/README.md

 2. Insert an artboard
 3. Insert a text layer inside this artboard
 3. Name it `[lastupdated]` (or one of the other supported strings)
-4. Select a different element on the artboard
+4. Create or move a different element on the artboard
 5. The text layer will update its value

 ## Usage